LawCash Legal Dictionary

 - Out-of-Pocket Expenses – In the personal injury lawsuit context, money spent out of the injured party’s own funds on costs related to their injuries, which may include: travel, medications, assistive devices; anything the injured person has to pay as a result of the injury.

-- Pain and Suffering – The legal term that refers in the personal injury lawsuit context to physical and emotional stress and loss caused by an injury.
+- Pain and Suffering – It is an element of the damages that an injured person is entitled to be compensated for.
+The legal term that refers in the personal injury lawsuit context to physical and emotional stress and loss caused by an injury.

 - Pecuniary Damages – In personal injury lawsuits, money or economic damages.